MatiasNiiinivirta/ChatLad/README.md

-ChatLad: An API based Chatbot with Old English Flair
+ChatLad: An API based Chatbot with Old English Flair ( or your own custom solution )

 Overview